Art Center Brings Public Art to Town

 “It is a pleasure to partner with the South Haven Center for the Arts to bring the DIA program to our community,” said South Haven Mayor Scott Smith.
 “This display of artwork provides a unique opportunity to residents and visitors to enjoy an additional cultural experience in our city.
 We welcome everyone to come and see the art.”

-Maps are available at the art center.
+Maps are available at the art center or print one here.
 Call the South Haven Center for the Arts at (269) 637-1041 or email firstname.lastname@example.org for more information.